‘The store of the future’: Inside Tommy Hilfiger’s Amsterdam store

-Spanning over 300 square meters, the store - situated on Pieter Cornelisz Hooftstraat, Amsterdam’s glitzy luxury shopping street - looks to combine Tommy’s proud American heritage with a contemporary and slick twist.
-The interior boasts modern finishes and a bright, airy aesthetic, taking cue from the nautical lifestyle - one of Tommy Hilfiger’s long standing sources of inspiration.
+Spanning over 300-square-meters, the store - situated on Pieter Cornelisz Hooftstraat, Amsterdam’s glitzy luxury shopping street - looks to combine Tommy’s proud American heritage with a contemporary and slick twist, with the boasting modern finishes and a bright, airy aesthetic.

 Screens, glorious screens.
 The new store is decked out with a selection of ‘Digital Endless Aisles’ - monitors which allow customers to access the brand’s entire online collection.
-Something’s not in stock?
-No problem.
-Simply find the item online and order it to the store, or to your home, free of charge.
-What’s more, the monitors allow customers to find different looks - as seen on models on Instagram, on billboards or other advertisements - and find each item in the look.
+The monitors also allow customers to find different looks as seen on models on Instagram, on billboards or other advertisements and find each item in the look.

 “It’s about bridging that gap between online and offline, and making the shopping experience as easy as possible,” said Mark, the shop manager.
 “People still want to be able to feel the material and see the products in person.
 That’s always important, so where we can we always want to encourage customers to come into the store.